What we do

 Why Inequality Persists

 Our biggest event yet — two days at the Schwarzman Centre, Oxford, exploring why inequality is so difficult to defeat, and imagining how a more equal future might look.
-Featuring Thomas Piketty, Kim Stanley Robinson, Brian Eno, Kamila Shamsie, Laline Paull and others.
+Featuring Thomas Piketty, Kim Stanley Robinson, Brian Eno, Joanna Kavenna, Jason Hickel, Nick Hanauer, Maija Tammi and others.

 The two-day programme